MartinPellizzer/terrawhisper-compiler/articles/barosma-betulina/botany/morphology.md

 The texture of these fruits is smooth, and their surface has a glossy finish.
 Unlike some other fruit types, they do not display any distinct markings.
 Importantly, these drupes are indehiscent, meaning they do not split open to release their seeds naturally.

+The following table shows in detail the morphological characteristics of Barosma betulina fruits.

 | Characteristic | Description |
 | --- | --- |
 | Fruit Type  | Drupe |